moefinley/css-wrangler/readme.md

  - Remove Protractor and replace with a standard Selenium
  - Move page and element configuration to JSON file
  - Introduce Typescript, types and modules for Results
+ - Create shorter XPaths by looking for a parent ID